We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 How we chose the best DACs

 Over my years of reviewing tech, I’ve extensively tested a wide array of audio equipment.
 I cut my teeth reviewing gaming headsets at MMORPG.com and quickly discovered a love for audio that progressed into a full-fledged love of hi-fi.
-In the seven years since that first review, I’ve graduated from gaming headsets with built-in components to desktop DACs and amps, portable hybrids that combine them both into one, and smartphone dongles that range from $10 to $200.
+In the seven years since that first review, I’ve graduated from gaming headsets with built-in components to desktop DACs and amps, portable hybrids that combine them both into one, and smartphone dongles that range from $10 to several hundred.
 I love diving deep into the world of headphones, and that begins with the gear driving that listening experience.

-The best DACs of 2023: Reviews & Recommendations
+The best DACs: Reviews & Recommendations

 Now that you know what to look for when shopping for a new DAC, it’s time to choose the best fit for you.
 Sorting through the masses of different options, some from big brands and some from those that won’t be here in a year, can be confusing.
-We’ve collected the best choices in five key areas to help cut through the noise.
+We’ve collected the best choices in several key areas to help cut through the noise.

 Best overall: Cambridge Audio DacMagic 200M